 Field Description Maximum transmission unit Number of bytes that fit in a single UDP packet.
 For standard Ethernet, the default value is correct.
 If you are attempting to operate over a WAN, then a smaller value is needed to prevent IP fragmentation.
 Citrix Provisioning does not currently support IP fragmentation and reassembly.
-If you are using a device or software layer that adds bytes to every packet for security reasons, a smaller value is needed.
-If your entire infrastructure supports jumbo packets you can set the MTU to 50 bytes less than your jumbo packet max size to achieve much higher network throughput.
+If you are using a device or software layer that adds bytes to every packet for securit reasons, a smaller value is needed.
+If your entire infrastructure supports jumbo packets you can set the MTU to 50 bytes less than your jumbo packet max size to achieve much higher networ throughput.
 I/O burst size The number of bytes transmitted in a single read/write transaction before an ACK is sent from the server or device.
-The larger the I/O burst, the faster the throughput to an individual device, but the more stress placed on the server and network infrastructure.
-Also, larger I/O Bursts increase the likelihood of lost packets and costly retries.
+The larger the I/O burst, the faster the throughput to an individua device, but the more stress placed on the server and network infrastructure.
+Also, larger I/O Bursts increase the likelihood of lost packets an costly retries.
 Smaller I/O bursts reduce single client network throughput, but also reduce server load.
-Smaller I/O Burst Size / MTU size must be <= 32, that is, only 32 packets can be in a single I/O burst before an ACK is needed.
+Smaller I/O bursts also reduce the likelihood of retries.
+I/O Burst Size / MTU size must be <= 32, that is, only 32 packets can be in single I/O burst before an ACK is needed.
 Socket communications Enable non-blocking I/O for network communications.